 As you can see, you have plenty of choices when it comes to milk.
 It is also obvious that not all milk are created equally, and depending on your health needs, you need to consider each one’s attributes to make the smartest choice for you.

-One important consideration is how milk will affect your heart, and if you have high cholesterol, this consideration is even more important.
+One important consideration is how milk will affect your heart.
+If you have high cholesterol, this consideration is even more important.
 Sugar content is another critical consideration, especially for your waistline and type 2 diabetes concerns.

 Alternative milk offer options for vegans, those with allergies, the lactose intolerant, and those who are watching their heart lipid profiles.

 Now we’d love to hear from you.
 Let us know what you thought of this article by leaving a comment below.
 Thank you!

 Discover 14 of the best Marina Josef’s courses that you can take today!

 Meditation for complete beginners